ThanasisZalachoris/ThanasisZalachoris/README.md

 My skillset combines **machine learning**, **data storytelling**, and **real-world applications** using tools like Python, Power BI, and Streamlit.

+Always seeking ways to bridge data with decision-making – one dashboard, one model at a time.

 ---

 ## 💼 Selected Projects